 Author: Emma Thornton.
 Qualified Nutritionist (BSc, MSc, RNutr)

-If you’ve been suffering from ‘Coronasomnia’ recently – a term being used by experts to describe the sleep issues people are now having as a result of the pandemic – then you’re not alone, as it seems insomnia and trouble sleeping are currently at an all-time high.
+If you’ve been suffering from insomnia recently, you’re not alone, as it seems insomnia and trouble sleeping are currently at an all-time high.
 Throughout this blog, I reveal some tips to help limit sleep disturbance, such as:

 - Prioritise better sleep routines